 Well obviously it is.
 Mental health issues by their nature are in your head.
 That doesn’t mean they are made up or imaginary just because others can’t see the torment that you might be in.
 A broken arm isn’t a more valid problem than anxiety.
 Any illness, physical or mental, that impacts on someone’s life is valid and should be treated as important.

-As I am becoming more open about my anxiety, I’m also discovering that there is a long way to go before the stigma round mental health is removed.
+As I am becoming more open about my anxiety, I’m also discovering that there is a long way to go before the stigma around mental health is removed.
 Even people who know I suffer with anxiety have looked at me, rolled their eyes and sighed when someone else is open about their struggle.
 I’m dumbstruck and unsure of what to say.

 Is there anything you wish people wouldn’t say to you?
 Let me know in the comments.